 What is your best advice on how attracting readers?

-Building consistent, quality content is the best way to develop a successful blog.
+Building consistent, quality content is the best way to develop a successful site.
 Networking and promotion on social media is also very important, but if you don’t have great content, no one will care.

 Find your voice and don’t try to copy what others have done – you are what will engage readers and keep them coming back.
 People tend to follow personalities that they can relate to.
 And as I mentioned before, don’t underestimate search for bringing in traffic beyond your fans and subscribers.